Simply Applesauce Muffins

 Key Ingredients in These Whole Wheat Applesauce Muffins

-You also need cinnamon, baking powder & baking soda, salt, eggs, milk, and vanilla extract.
-Before baking, you can sprinkle the tops of the muffins with oats and/or coconut sugar or coarse sugar for a little crunch.
-I like adding it to pumpkin muffins, too.
+You’ll also need cinnamon, baking powder, baking soda, salt, eggs, milk, and vanilla.
+For extra texture, sprinkle the tops with oats or coarse sugar before baking.

 The best applesauce to use for baking is typically unsweetened.
 In this recipe, you can use homemade or store-bought and the consistency doesn’t make a difference—thick, thin, smooth, or chunky.
 Applesauce with cinnamon is also a great choice, but if you don’t want too much cinnamon flavor, I would slightly reduce the cinnamon in the recipe.